 1. Find out what to do if you miss the 6-month deadline

-If you missed the 6-month deadline, you should still file your claim with the Workplace Safety and Insurance Board (WSIB) and explain why you didn't file it earlier.
+If you missed the 6-month deadline, you should still your claim with the Workplace Safety and Insurance Board (WSIB).
+Explain why you did not file it earlier.

-If you missed the deadline or the WSIB won't let you file your claim because it's late, get legal help right away.
+If you missed the deadline or the WSIB will not let you file your claim because it's late, get legal help right away.